jfhbrook/public/coprctl/README.md

 ### Fedora

-You should be able to install Korbenware from COPR:
+You should be able to install coprctl from COPR:

 ```bash
 sudo dnf copr enable jfhbrook/joshiverse